frappe/bench/README.md

 wget https://raw.githubusercontent.com/frappe/bench/develop/playbooks/install.py

 Mac OSX:
-curl "https://raw.githubusercontent.com/frappe/bench/master/playbooks/install.py" -o install.py
+curl "https://raw.githubusercontent.com/frappe/bench/develop/playbooks/install.py" -o install.py

+# for development
 python install.py --develop

+# for production
+python install.py --production

 ```
-You have to explicitly start services by running `bench start`.
+For development, you have to explicitly start services by running `bench start`.
 This script requires Python2.7+ installed on your machine.
 You need to run this with a user that is **not** `root`, but can `sudo`.
 If you don't have such a user, you can search the web for *How to add a new user in { your OS }* and *How to add an existing user to sudoers in { your OS }*.

 On Mac OS X, you will have to create a group with the same name as *{ your User }*.
 On creating this group, you have to assign *{ your User }* to it.
 You can do this by going to "System preferences" -> "Users & Groups" -> "+" (as if you were adding new account) -> Under "New account" select "Group" -> Type in group name -> "Create group"